valverde667/ORISS/README.txt

  popup–assuming xquartz is installed.
 The windows can be switched in the xquartz viewer by tying 'f' for forwarding or 'b' for backward.

+Plotting.py
+-Plotting takes the trajectory file and reorganizes it into a cleaned file.
+This file makes it easier to load the data into a pandas dataframe from which the plotting is done.

+Loader_Func.py
+-This function is still in development.
+The goal is for this function to take in parameters such as particle energy, type of particle, and distribution desired (Gaussian, ellipsoid, etc.) and then populate a beam with the created particles.

- The code is still being developed and more instructions will be added to further explain it.
+The ORISS code is still being developed and more instructions will be added to further explain it.